Understanding SNAP:

 Using SNAP at Local Farmers’ Markets

 While many farmers markets in WNC accept SNAP, there are a handful of markets that offer additional incentives, especially when it comes to fresh fruits and vegetables.
-One of the most popular incentive program is called Double SNAP for Fruits and Vegetables.
-The program offers a one-to-one match on dollars spent by SNAP customers.
-For example, someone can exchange $10 of SNAP funds for $20 worth of fresh produce.
+The Double SNAP for Fruits and Vegetables Program offers a one-to-one match on dollars spent by SNAP customers.
+For example, you can exchange $10 of SNAP funds for $20 worth of fresh produce.

-Double SNAP is an incredible opportunity for people utilizing SNAP to double the value of their SNAP funds, while purchasing nutrient-dense food and supporting local farmers.
+Double SNAP is a great opportunity to double the value of SNAP benefits while purchasing nutrient-dense food and supporting local farmers.
 For information on which markets in WNC offer Double SNAP, visit ASAP’s website.

 While various markets in our region offer Double SNAP, there are other markets in our service area that offer SNAP incentive programs that have a different structure.
-You can discover which markets offer SNAP incentive programs by reading about it on ASAP’s website.
+You can find which markets offer SNAP incentive programs on ASAP’s website.

 Frequently Asked Questions (FAQs)